The spliff pops and fizzles, thick smoke acrid in her throat. Alice crashes down on the grass and can’t stand up. Legs like a newborn foal.

 It’s not safe to be out of your head in Negril.
 The next morning she cries.
 She doesn’t want to go home.
 She wants to stay.

 Montego Bay airport had children’s paintings on the walls – it had felt like landing in a primary school.
 Watercolour paint and crayon.
 A stampede of Black and White Britons pouring off a stuffy jumbo jet into the soft Jamaican evening.

 Alice was 4700 miles away from home.
 Never in as many years had she thought she’d ever get to Jamaica.
 She’d bounced down the corridor towards the arrivals hall as excited as a teenager.

 She won the prize in a work Christmas draw.
 A holiday for two and £500 to spend.
 Alice and her friend were on the plane as soon as they could get leave.

 She’s always loved reggae.
 Basslines so loud they vibrate her body.
 Shaking it all out.
 Shaking out the pain.
 Shaking out the worry.
 Blasting out the headspace.
 Shaking out the despair.
 Shaking out everything.
 She loves the sweet melodies and heartfelt lyrics, too.
 It takes her to a good place.
 It takes her back to herself.

 She loves the poetry of the language.
 She loves the place names.
 Half Way Tree, Milk River, Nine Mile, May Pen.
 She loves it all, and now she was here.

-They spent the £500 on a driver.
-Dennis had a luxury people carrier with a top-notch music system.
-He was theirs for the week, and together they went all over the island.
+Dennis met them at the airport.
+Big and broad with an easy manner, he had a luxury people carrier and a top-notch music system.
+In return for their spending money he was theirs for the week, and together they drove all over the island.